-The University of Washington Psychiatry Consultation Line (PCL) helps eligible providers who are seeking clinical advice regarding adult patients (age 18 and older) with mental health and/or substance use disorders.
-The program is fast, free, and connects community providers to psychiatrists at the University of Washington (UW).
+This program has been in operation since July 1, 2019, by the University of Washington.
+The PCL can help care providers in Washington who are seeking clinical advice regarding patients age 18 and older with mental health and/or substance use disorders.
+The program connects providers to faculty psychiatrists at UW Medicine.